tomster/collective.hostout/collective/hostout/README.txt

 We can run our fabfile by providing the

- - host which refers to the part name name in buildout.cfg.
+ - host which refers to the part name in buildout.cfg.

  - command which refers to the method name in the fabfile